junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 - Finding Nemo had DTS EX for some releases.
 Eventually it got a 7.1 BD, with almost duplicate back channels.
 This is acceptable.

 ### There was no 7.1 before BDs
 FALSE.
 Sony SDDS 7.1f added front speakers in the 90s.
-And there were apparently some cinema formats in the 70s that added front or back speakers.
-Unfortunately, any unique 7.1 mixes will most likely get downmixed to 5.1 for BD, or lost, even though DTS-HD supports several alternate 7.1 layouts .
-The 7.1 wide layout adds wide speakers, but not center speakers so would not be spatially correct, but would be a possible 1-1 mapping.
-Some current-gen 3D formats can have speakers in the right locations, or you can encode the extra speakers as objects.
+And there were some cinema formats in the 70s that added more front or back speakers.
+Unfortunately, any unique 7.1 mixes will most likely get downmixed to 5.1 for BD, or lost, even though EC3, THD, and DTS-HD support several alternate 7.1 layouts .
+EC3 & THD are particularly relevant as they support 7.1 w/ CL & CR.
+Or you can encode L & R as WL & WR in DTS-HD or Atmos.

 ### You can't have lossless surround on DVD Video, unlike DVD Audio
 MAYBE.
 6ch 48/16 won't exceed the DVD max bitrate, but if you're scared it won't work, Auro may have something for this, their Auro Stereomagic thing can cram 5.1 into 2ch so you could theoretically use it.